mxkoder/book-library/README.md

 - Tests:
     - Refactoring tests to reduce repetition
     - Genre and Author test suites need tests adding to check Book associations are being returned for read and read by id api queries
-    - Make testing more thorough by randomiser test data (e.g. using faker.js)
+    - Make testing more thorough by randomising test data (e.g. using faker.js)

 ## Author